playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 <!-- tabs:end -->

-This repeated `div` and`button` combo makes me think that we should extract each of these items to a component, since we want to both:
+This repeated `div` and `button` combo makes me think that we should extract each of these items to a component since we want to both:

 - Reuse the HTML layout
 - Expand the current functionality

-Start by extracting the `div` and `button` to their own component which we'll call `ExpandableDropdown`.
+Start by extracting the `div` and `button` to their own component, which we'll call `ExpandableDropdown`.

 <!-- tabs:start -->